Are you trying to figure out where to stay in Tulum, Mexico?

 La Zebra Tulum: Check rates and availability

-Known as Tulum’s best boutique hotel in the Beach Zone for yogis and vegans, Sanara is a panacea for the soul.
+Known as Tulum’s best boutique hotel in the Beach Zone for yogis and vegans, Lula (formerly Sanara Tulum) is a panacea for the soul.

-The island vibes and décor are incredible (Sanara was #3 in Harper’s Bazaar 2017 list of the “150 Greatest Hotels in the World”).
+The island vibes and décor are incredible (it was #3 in Harper’s Bazaar 2017 list of the “150 Greatest Hotels in the World”).

 But it’s the focus on wellness and relaxation that makes this place stand out.